By Natalie Bennett, Clinical Dietitian, Baptist Health Medical Center-North Little Rock

-- Choose high-fiber grains (brown rice, whole-grain breads, crackers, cereals, and pasta), and limit foods with refined white flour.
+- Choose high-fiber grains (brown rice, whole-grain bread, crackers, cereals, and pasta), and limit foods with refined white flour.

-- Incorporate a variety of grains including rye, barley, oats, faro, kamut, and quinoa.
+- Incorporate a variety of grains including rye, barley, oats, farro, Kamut, and quinoa.

 - Consume more dried beans, peas, and lentils.
 Add these to soups, salads, and casseroles.

 - Consume more fresh fruits and vegetables.
 Choose whole fruits and vegetables instead of juices.

 - Try adding more nuts and seeds or products containing them.